Systems Admin

 Command prompt on the Windows Server showing ipconfig output with a static IP address, subnet mask, and default gateway configured, alongside the Server Manager dashboard in the background

-Verify the server has a static IP address before installing the DHCP role – the server’s IP becomes the DHCP server address that clients record in their lease
+Verify the server has a static IP before installing the DHCP role — clients record this address in their leases for renewal.

-Open Server Manager from the Start menu.
-In the Server Manager dashboard, click Manage in the top menu bar and select Add Roles and Features.
-The Add Roles and Features Wizard opens.
-On the Before You Begin page, click Next.
-On the Installation Type page, select Role-based or Feature-based installation and click Next.
+Open Server Manager.
+Click Manage in the top bar and select Add Roles and Features.
+Click Next through the Before You Begin page.
+On Installation Type, pick Role-based or Feature-based installation, click Next.

 Server Manager dashboard with the Manage menu open showing Add Roles and Features, and the Add Roles and Features Wizard on the Installation Type page with Role-based or Feature-based installation selected